Blueprint Team

 Background

-Alvin completed a BMSc and MSc at Western University.
-He is currently an MD-PhD Candidate at the University of Ottawa in his final year of medical school.
+Alvin completed a BMSC and MSc at Western University.
+He completed his MD-PhD at the University of Ottawa and is currently an anesthesiology resident at the Ottawa Hospital.

 Projects

-For his PhD, Alvin is evaluating the therapeutic efficacy and biodistribution of extracellular vesicles derived from mesenchymal stromal cells to treat acute and chronic lung diseases.
-His project combines clinical research methodology with basic science techniques.
-With the Blueprint Translational Research Team, he is leading systematic reviews to investigate the protective potential of extracellular vesicles in a variety of preclinical disease models.
-In the lab, he is developing a novel, more accessible mouse model of COVID-19 to investigate the pathophysiology and new interventions to combat this devastating illness.
+For his PhD, Alvin evaluated the therapeutic efficacy and biodistribution of extracellular vesicles derived from mesenchymal stromal cells to treat acute and chronic lung diseases.
+His project combined clinical research methodology and basic science techniques.

 Funding